 7. Econometric Modeling

 Econometric modeling merges statistical techniques with economic insights.
-It uses factors like GDP growth, inflation, and job rates to predict demand.
-This method is ideal for businesses impacted by the economy.
-It allows them to sync their demand forecasts with broader economic patterns.
+It uses factors like GDP growth, inflation, and personal debt levels to predict demand.
+This method is ideal for businesses impacted by the broader economy.
+It allows them to sync their demand forecasts with wider economic patterns.
 By doing so, companies can better anticipate market shifts.
 This approach ensures their strategies are informed and responsive to economic conditions.

 8. Point of Sale (POS) Data Analysis